kristalz/Computational_methods_Informatics/README.md

 ### Prepare and clean the data

 First I loaded the data into a pandas data frame and changed all missing values into `NAN`.
-There are a variety forms of missing values: The `'.',' .','   . '`represent the missing values, whereas `998,98` reresent "implicit refusal (skipping the question)' according to the dataset codebook.
+There are a variety forms of missing values: The `'.',' .','   . '`represent the missing values, whereas `998,98` represent "implicit refusal (skipping the question)' according to the dataset codebook.
 I checked multiple times with the orginal csv file to make sure I standardize all the missing values.
-I will elaborate how I handled these missing values and what reasons I though they were missing later in this section.
+I will elaborate on how I handled these missing values and what reasons I thought they were missing later in this section.
 ```
 data = pd.read_csv('C:/Users/kryst/OneDrive/Desktop/Fall 1st/BIS 634/RANDS3.csv',na_values = ['.',' .','   . ',998,98]) # Replacing all missing values
 data.head()